vulpemventures/nigiri-travis/README.md

 # nigiri-travis
-Travis template for adding 🍣 [Nigiri Bitcoin](https://nigiri.vulpem.com) to your CI pipeline.
+Travis and Github Action template for adding 🍣 [Nigiri Bitcoin](https://nigiri.vulpem.com) to your CI pipeline.